More Than Just the Gateway to Everest, Kathmandu is It’s Own Adventure

 We haven’t done a ton of research on Kathmandu’s best sights.
 Luckily, the girl at the travel agency desk was pretty helpful yesterday sorting out all the sightseeing options so we already have a short list of a few places to visit.

-Swayambhu temple (the Monkey Temple)
+Swayambhu Temple (the Monkey Temple)

 We have some breakfast (which we missed with our pre-dawn departure) and grab a cab to the Swayambhu temple, more commonly known as the “Monkey Temple.